pingcap/docs-cn/op-guide/tune-tikv.md

 max-bytes-for-level-base = "512MB"
 target-file-size-base = "32MB"

-# Generally，you can set it from 256MB to 2GB.
+# Generally, you can set it from 256MB to 2GB.
 In most cases, you can use the default value.
 But if the system
 # resources are adequate, you can set it higher.
 block-cache-size = "256MB"
 ```